intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 fit.
 At this same time, the RSAB will consider the proposal.
 7. Should substantial changes be made, additional community calls for comment should be issued by the RSAB, and again comments considered by the RSWG.
-8. Once all comments have been been addressed, the RSWG chairs will submit the proposal to the RSAB for its consideration.
+8. Once all comments have been addressed, the RSWG chairs will submit the proposal to the RSAB for its consideration.
 9. Within a reasonable period of time, the RSAB will then poll on the proposal.
 Positions may be as follows: